 Are you a dog owner looking for a destination that combines history, charm, and beautiful scenery plus special places to visit with your pooch?
 Look no further than Annapolis, Maryland!
-This picturesque city is located on the Chesapeake Bay and is known for its rich history, stunning architecture, and vibrant culture.
+This picturesque city is located on the Chesapeake Bay.
+Come enjoy its vibrant culture and historic architecture.

 I visited with my Golden Retriever dog (Parker).
 Here are 10 things to do in Annapolis that will make your visit with your dog unforgettable: